 Rather than replicating whole entries, the consumer can query logs of data modifications.
 This mode of operation is referred to as delta syncrepl.
 In addition to the above parameters, the logbase and logfilter parameters must be set appropriately for the log that will be used.
-The syncdata parameter must be set to either "accesslog" if the log conforms to the slapo-accesslog(5) log format, or "changelog" if the log conforms to the obsolete changelog format.
-If the syncdata parameter is omitted or set to "default" then the log parameters are ignored.
+The syncdata parameter must be set to either "accesslog" if the log conforms to the slapo-accesslog(5) log format, or "changelog" if the log conforms to the syncdata parameter is omitted or set to "default" then the log parameters are ignored.

-The syncrepl replication mechanism is supported by the bdb, hdb, and mdb backends.
+The syncrepl replication mechanism is supported by the mdb backend.